spatie/laravel-backup-server/docs/cleaning-up-backups/the-cleanup-process.md

 The package will delete any directory on the destination that does not belong to one of the backups on it.

+## Removing a source

+When you no longer need to support a source and want to remove all backups, the cleanup command will take care of it.
+You can remove the source record in the `backup_server_sources` table and execute the cleanup job.